 - Mental Health and Wellbeing in Applied Contexts: 3 credit hours with the "PSY Health Applied Cluster" attribute.

 Psychology Elective Course

 Select 3 credit hours of advanced elective courses in psychology, excluding PSY 4910 Practicum and PSY 4969 Critical Thinking in Psychology.

 Psychology graduates work in a wide variety of contexts, including clinical, legal, organizational, educational and research settings in both the private and public sector.
 They can also pursue graduate studies in specific professional areas, such as clinical, counseling, forensic, experimental and industrial-organizational psychology.
 In addition, a degree in psychology prepares students for careers in fields such as health care, human resources, education, law and business.

 With degrees from around the world, our psychology faculty make the classroom experience unique with their diverse backgrounds, knowledge, expertise and dedication.

-SLU-Madrid is committed to providing quality Jesuit education at an affordable price.
-Tuition rates at the Madrid Campus are approximately 40 percent lower than comparable private universities in the U.S.
+SLU-Madrid is committed to providing a quality Jesuit education at an affordable price.
+Tuition rates at the Madrid Campus are approximately 40% lower than at comparable private universities in the U.S.

 If you have questions or would like to speak with a financial aid officer, email us at email@example.com.

-To be admitted to the psychology major, you’ll be required to obtain a grade of "C" or better in PSY 1010: General Psychology, as well as earn a one semester GPA at Saint Louis University of at least 2.0.
+You'll also be required to obtain a grade of "C" or better in PSY 1010 General Psychology, as well as earn a one semester GPA at Saint Louis University of at least 2.00.